PasLoin/Osm-python-analyse_Belgium/README.md

 # Osm-python-analyse_Belgium

-Some python script to analyse Belgium data.
+Some python script to analyse OpenstreetMap Belgium data.